German submarine U-1224: Kriegsmarine

 The submarine's keel was laid down on 30 November 1942 by Blohm & Voss of Hamburg.
-She was commissioned on 20 October 1943, with Kapitänleutnant Georg Preuss as its commanding officer.
+She was commissioned on 20 October 1943, with Kapitänleutnant Georg Preuss as her commanding officer.
 U-1224 was assigned to the 31st U-boat Flotilla for training purposes, and was selected to be used as a training ship for Japanese sailors before she was even commissioned.

 U-1224 became part of the transfer of technology and knowledge missions that existed between Japan and Germany during World War II.
 A full crew of Japanese personnel was to be trained by the Germans to operate a U-boat, after which the boat would be gifted to Japan.
 This training mission was arranged by the German naval attaché in Tokyo, Vizeadmiral Paul Wenneker, who wanted to share German submarine technology and tactics with the Japanese.
 He advocated for giving German submarines to Japan and to train Japanese submariners in Germany.
 In August 1943, Lieutenant Commander Sadatoshi Norita and a 48-man Japanese crew arrived in France aboard submarine I-8, and proceeded to Germany by train, where they began working with a small crew of Kriegsmarine sailors in the Baltic from October 1943 until February 1944 in German submarine handling.

 U-1224 was to become the second submarine to be transferred to Japan by the Germans, after Adolf Hitler made the decision in February 1943 to send two Kriegsmarine U-boats to Japan as part of a campaign against Allied sea lines of communication in the Indian Ocean.
 The head of the navy, Großadmiral Karl Dönitz, was against giving German submarines to the Japanese as he believed that Germany needed all of its U-boats in the Atlantic, and thought that Japanese and German crews would not get along well, but he was overruled by Hitler.
 The first, U-511, was code-named "Marco Polo I" and departed Germany in May 1943, carrying along with its German crew several passengers that included engineering officers, the Japanese naval attaché Naokuni Nomura, and the diplomat Ernst Woermann, who was going to take up his post as German ambassador to the pro-Japanese collaborationist Wang Jingwei regime in China.
 She also had some supplies for the Indian Ocean-based German Monsun Gruppe.
 U-511 successfully arrived in Penang, Japanese-occupied Malaysia, in July 1943, where the supplies were offloaded, and then arrived in Kure, Japan, in August 1943.
 She was then commissioned into the Imperial Japanese Navy as Ro-500.
 Therefore U-1224 was code-named "Marco Polo II" by the Germans.